-- 12.2.1 100% of Convicted Offender sample data (including outsourced data when applicable) will be technically reviewed prior to CODIS entry and subsequent NDIS upload. - 12.2.2 The individual performing the technical review will be a second scientist who is "qualified" in the area of STR Analysis. - 12.2.3 The second scientist performing the review will initial each page of the data package (and date the first and last page at a minimum). - 12.2.4 The scientist performing the review of outsourced data (when applicable) will document in an appropriate manner, the review of data for compliance with contract technical specifications and that the .cmf file, if present, contains the correct DNA profiles. - 12.2.5 Additionally, a documented administrative review will be performed on CODIS hit confirmation letters containing an offender's personally identifiable information, prior to release.
+- 12.2.1 100% of Convicted Offender sample data (including hit confirmations and outsourced data) when applicable) will be technically and administratively reviewed prior to CODIS entry and subsequent NDTS upload. - 12.2.2 The individual performing the technical review will be a second scientist who is qualified in the area of STR Analysis. - 12.2.3 The second scientist performing the review will initial each page of the data package (and date the first and last page at a minimum). - 12.2.4 The scientist performing the review of outsourced data (when applicable) will document in an appropriate manner, the review of data for compliance with contract technical specifications and that the .cmf file, if present, contains the correct DNA profiles. - 12.2.5 Additionally, a documented administrative review will be performed on CODIS hit confirmation letters containing an offender's personally identifiable information, prior to release.
+The reviewer will date and initial the confirmation letter.